Frequently Asked Questions

 Who is accepted?

 Applications are carefully reviewed by our Admissions Committee and students are selected on the basis of their maturity, enthusiasm, motivation, and willingness to live and participate constructively in a supportive community environment.

 Smithsonian Student Travel and Putney Student Travel staff, leaders, and experts work with our students and families to foster a safe and supportive experience for all students regardless of their race, national origin, religion, sex, gender, or sexual orientation.

 Once I’m accepted, what happens next?

 Throughout the winter and spring, we will make available informational materials specific to your trip as well as forms for you to complete before the summer.
-You will have access to these materials through the portal of your Digital Locker, with independent logins for students and parents.
-Information found here will range from clothing and equipment lists and travel information to bios of leaders and experts and more.
+You will have access to these materials through the portal of your Digital Locker, with independent logins for students and guardians.
+Information found here will range from clothing and equipment lists and travel information to bios of leaders, experts, and more.

 Program tuition covers all day-to-day expenses, including three meals each day, lodging, entertainment, excursions, theater and concert tickets appropriate to the itinerary, entry fees, bike and boat rentals, equipment rental, taxes, and tips.
 All transportation during the program is covered by the tuition, including trains and buses.
 Tuition does not include laundry, communication home, health care, gifts, other personal expenses, or transportation to and from the program destination.
 (See “Travel Logistics” below to learn how we organize travel to and from your program.)

 What additional fees might I encounter?